IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 	}
 ```

-In the first seciton referencing `$('.innerMarbleWrap')` you can see wWe used jQuery and jQuery-UI to implement the drag and drop functionality.
+In the first section referencing `$('.innerMarbleWrap')` you can see we used jQuery and jQuery-UI to implement the drag and drop functionality.
 With this code we get a droppable event trigger.
 Much of the code is spent parsing for the details of the marble that was dropped and the user it was dropped into.